 Directory » JEFFREY LIEW

 Professor Jeffrey Liew is a developmental and learning scientist who has been nationally and internationally recognized for his expertise on social-emotional development and emotional self-regulation processes in early childhood to early adulthood.
 Liew is ranked among the World's Top 2% Scientists every year since 2020, according to data verified by Elsevier and Stanford University.
 A major strand of Liew’s research focuses on individuals’ resilience, thriving, and flourishing, including the risk and protective or promotive factors that are linked to developmental and academic or learning outcomes.
 Liew has been invited for keynote presentations internationally.
 He has also been invited for his expertise and served as a grant reviewer or as panel member for the National Institute of Health (NIH), the National Science Foundation (NSF), the Ministry of Education of Singapore, and the University Grants Committee of Hong Kong.
 Dr. Liew is an elected Fellow of the American Association for the Advancement of Science (AAAS) and the American Psychological Association (APA) Fellow for outstanding contributions and national impact in the field of psychology, and he has authored more than 100 scholarly publications with much of his work funded by state, federal, or foundation grants, including the NIH and the NSF.
-Liew has served in multiple leadership positions, including the Associate Dean for Research in his School and Interim Head for his Department.
+Liew has served in multiple leadership positions, including the Associate Dean for Research in his College and Executive Head for his Department.
 He is the Editor-in-Chief of Early Education and Development and Co-Editor of the Section on Social Emotional Learning in the Routledge Encyclopedia of Education.
 Liew is also an elected Governing Council Member-at-Large for the Society for Research in Child Development.

 Jeffrey Liew has a solid record of administrative and leadership successes.
 Dr. Liew served as the Associate Dean for the Research in the School of Education and Human Development in 2020 to 2022.
 In this role, Dr. Liew had oversight of the Research and Development Office that consisted of 10 full-time staff across the pre- and post-award units.
 In addition, Dr. Liew had oversight and conducted regular evaluations of the 10 Centers and 17 Labs housed in the School.
 The School consists of 275 full-time faculty and more than 200 full-time staff.
 Each year, the Research and Development Offices handle nearly 200 grant proposal submissions.
 During Liew’s time as the Associate Dean for Research, the School set a record with $43M in new awards during fiscal year 2021, surpassing the previous record of $38M in 2018 and nearly doubling the average new awards per year since the Research and Development Office was founded.

-Currently, Dr. Liew serves as the Interim Department Head for the Department of Educational Psychology, a unit consisting of nearly 60 full-time faculty (40 tenure-track and 18 non-tenure track), over 40 full-time staff, over 200 undergraduate students, and nearly 500 graduate students.
+Currently, Dr. Liew serves as the Department Head for the Department of Educational Psychology, a unit consisting of nearly 60 full-time faculty (40 tenure-track and 18 non-tenure track), over 40 full-time staff, over 200 undergraduate students, and nearly 500 graduate students.
 In this role, he oversees the departmental budget, faculty affair matters (e.g., tenure & promotion; annual evaluations and appointments) and academic matters (e.g., academic appeals), and day-to-day operations and supervision of the departmental staff.
 Between 2017-2020, he served as the Associate Department Head.
 From 2016-2017, he served as Division Chair of Learning Sciences in his department.
 In 2017, Professor Liew was honored as one of the inaugural President Impact Fellows at his university.
 In 2018, Liew led the establishment and launch of the Developmental Sciences Ph.D. program at Texas A&M University and also earned the distinction of the Senior Scholar Research Excellence Award in the College of Education and Human Development at his university.
 Liew was also awarded the 2021 Chancellor's Enhancing Development and Generating Excellence in Scholarship (EDGES) Fellowship.

 Accepting New Ph.D.
 Students:

-Professor Jeffrey Liew is actively recruiting graduate students who are prepared and interested in making scientific and societal contributions through research activities in areas that Dr. Liew's research group are pursuing.
+Professor Jeffrey Liew is actively recruiting graduate students who are prepared and interested in making scientific and societal contributions through research activities in areas that Dr. Liew's research group is pursuing.
 Interested applicants are encouraged to apply and welcomed to inquire directly with Dr. Liew for additional information via email at jeffrey.liew@tamu.edu

 Jeffrey Liew has a solid record of administrative and leadership successes.
 Dr. Liew served as the Associate Dean for the Research in the School of Education and Human Development in 2020 to 2022.
 In this role, Dr. Liew had oversight of the Research and Development Office that consisted of 10 full-time staff across the pre- and post-award units.
 In addition, Dr. Liew had oversight and conducted regular evaluations of the 10 Centers and 17 Labs housed in the School.
 The School consists of 275 full-time faculty and more than 200 full-time staff.
 Each year, the Research and Development Offices handle nearly 200 grant proposal submissions.
 During Liew’s time as the Associate Dean for Research, the School set a record with $43M in new awards during fiscal year 2021, surpassing the previous record of $38M in 2018 and nearly doubling the average new awards per year since the Research and Development Office was founded.

-Currently, Dr. Liew serves as the Interim Department Head for the Department of Educational Psychology, a unit consisting of nearly 60 full-time faculty (40 tenure-track and 18 non-tenure track), over 40 full-time staff, over 200 undergraduate students, and nearly 500 graduate students.
+Currently, Dr. Liew serves as the Department Head for the Department of Educational Psychology, a unit consisting of nearly 60 full-time faculty (40 tenure-track and 18 non-tenure track), over 40 full-time staff, over 200 undergraduate students, and nearly 500 graduate students.
 In this role, he oversees the departmental budget, faculty affair matters (e.g., tenure & promotion; annual evaluations and appointments) and academic matters (e.g., academic appeals), and day-to-day operations and supervision of the departmental staff.
 Between 2017-2020, he served as the Associate Department Head.
 From 2016-2017, he served as Division Chair of Learning Sciences in his department.
 In 2017, Professor Liew was honored as one of the inaugural President Impact Fellows at his university.
 In 2018, Liew led the establishment and launch of the Developmental Sciences Ph.D. program at Texas A&M University and also earned the distinction of the Senior Scholar Research Excellence Award in the College of Education and Human Development at his university.
 Liew was also awarded the 2021 Chancellor's Enhancing Development and Generating Excellence in Scholarship (EDGES) Fellowship.

 Accepting New Ph.D.
 Students:

-Professor Jeffrey Liew is actively recruiting graduate students who are prepared and interested in making scientific and societal contributions through research activities in areas that Dr. Liew's research group are pursuing.
+Professor Jeffrey Liew is actively recruiting graduate students who are prepared and interested in making scientific and societal contributions through research activities in areas that Dr. Liew's research group is pursuing.
 Interested applicants are encouraged to apply and welcomed to inquire directly with Dr. Liew for additional information via email at jeffrey.liew@tamu.edu

 Education